MinkuanChen/animal-crossing-viz/README.md

 ### Non-obvious Features of Our Interface:
 * Due to the size of a number of our visualizations, we recommend that the interface should be used in full screen!
+* If the video in our screencast video link looks blurry, please download the video.
+We have had mixed results with the uploaded previewable video.
+It is available to be downloaded at the link.